j7nn7k/ansible-django-deploy/README.md

 # Deploy Django with Ansible

-An Opinionated [Ansible](http://ansible.com) deploy script for Django, Postgres, Nginx and Gunicorn I use to deploy some of my django apps.
+An opinionated [Ansible](http://ansible.com) deploy script for Ubuntu, Django, Postgres, Nginx and Gunicorn I use to deploy some of my django apps.

 ATTENTION: This is still a work in progress!
 The script does not do a full deploy, yet.
 But it will soon ;)